Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Comparison between POD- and GAN-based reconstructions

 \subsection{Extreme events}

-To evaluate the ability of the different techniques in reproducing correctly the extreme events missing in the damaged turbulent configurations, in figure \ref{fig:Extreme_values-sq_gap40} we present the scatter plots of the largest velocity and gradient values measured in the gap region from the original data and the predicted fields generated by GPOD, EPOD or GAN.
-On top of each panel we report the scatter plot correlation index, defined as
+In this section, we focus on the ability of the different methods to reconstruct extreme events inside the gap for each frame.
+In figure \ref{fig:Extreme_values-sq_gap40} we present the scatter plots of the largest values of velocity module or its gradient measured in the gap region from the original data and the predicted fields generated by GPOD, EPOD or GAN.
+On top of each panel we report the scatter plot correlation index, defined as+